Fishing for Quarters – Remembering arcades

 I used to think I was pretty clever when I told folks that “Nintendo made me a gamer.
 Ocarina of Time made me hardcore”.
 I kept thinking this for quite some time, but eventually realized that pre-OOT, I wasn’t really a “gamer”, just a kid whose game experience consisted of little more than a string of Nintendo consoles, a few hours on the Genesis, and a dusty old 486 PC.
 This was a time when fresh games came to my house twice a year if I was lucky.

-After Zelda I truly became a “gamer”, though now I think it had less to with that game in particular and more to do with the fact that around that time I was introduced to a modern day computer, Next Generation Magazine, and a Sony Playstation. → Go ahead, read my day.
+After Zelda I truly became a “gamer”, though now I think it had less to with that game in particular and more to do with the fact that around that time I was introduced to a modern day computer, Next Generation Magazine, and a Sony Playstation.
+I learned of an industry that was much bigger than what Nintendo on its own could show me, and I began to appreciate the things that made a game good. → It’s time to read and chew bubblegum… and I’m all outta gum.